 - You do NOT need to make a reservation for shelters or obtain a permit (unless you’re interested in a group campsite, see below)

-- Camping overnight in Harriman State Park is totally FREE
+- Camping overnight in the Harriman State Park shelters is totally FREE

-- All the shelters and campsites are off-trail and are only accessible by foot, there is parking near a trailhead but no drive-in campsites
+- All the shelters and campsites are off-trail and are only accessible by foot.
+There is parking near trailheads but no drive-in campsites

 - Get there early!
-Despite the 46,000+ acres worth of space, the eleven shelters can easily get filled up.
+Despite the 46,000+ acres worth of space, the nine shelters can easily get filled up.

 - Beat the crowds and secure your space while you can

 - Be welcoming to other campers who want to spend the night there, too.
 It’s open to multiple groups or solo hikers, not just for you.
 Keep in mind this camping etiquette and you’re likely to make some new friends!

-- Campfires are also allowed but you will need to forage for firewood and kindling (only use already downed trees and logs)
+- Campfires are allowed but you will need to forage for firewood and kindling (only use already downed trees and logs)

 - Carry in and carry out all trash and other belongings